marq24/ha-goecharger-api2/README.md

 ![logo](https://github.com/marq24/ha-goecharger-api2/raw/main/logo.png)

+Support for all go-eCharger Wallboxes supporting the APIv2 - __of course__ the APIv2 have to be enabled via the go-eCharger mobile app, __before__ you can use this integration.

+## Main features

-Support for all go-eCharger Wallboxes supporting APIv2 - all (with very few exceptions) fields documented [in the official go-eCharger github repository](https://github.com/goecharger/go-eCharger-API-v2/blob/main/apikeys-en.md) are supported by this integration.
+ - __All documented fields__ [in the official go-eCharger github repository](https://github.com/goecharger/go-eCharger-API-v2/blob/main/apikeys-en.md) are supported by this integration (with very few exceptions)

-This integration also support a German translated interface, sensor names and values.
+ - Support for 'PV surplus charging' (PV-Überschuss Laden) __without additional hardware__ - no need to pay for evcc.
+In order to use this feature a small additional manual setup process is required [[details can be found below](#pvsurplus)]

-For all go-eCharger (status) fields that support a numeric status code, this code is available as separate sensor.
+ - For all go-eCharger (status) fields that support a numeric status code, this code is available as separate sensor
+ - Multilanguage support: a German translation included (any feedback highly appreciated!) & looking forward to other language contributions
+- Hibernation-Mode: only request sensor data from wallbox when system is in use [[details can be found below](#hibernation)]

   Please note that the configuration data will be read only every 24hours from the hardware (to save data) - but you can update the sensors any time with an 'update' button.

 [![hacs_badge][hacsbadge]][hacs] [![BuyMeCoffee][buymecoffeebadge]][buymecoffee] [![PayPal][paypalbadge]][paypal]